+Investor participation increased slightly in 2023 to 4,095 (2022: 4,035), with first-time investors comprising 76% of ECF investors.
+As at end-December 2023, the investor demographics revealed that some 34 were aged below 35 years while an overall 56% were retail investors.
 The SC launched a secondary trading framework for ECF and P2P in 2020, to provide an exit mechanism to investors.
-This permits early investors to exit from deals they have invested in and also offers new investors the chance to participate in the ones they may have missed earlier.
+This permits early investors to exit from deals they have invested in and also offer new investors the chance to participate in the deals they may have missed earlier.

 An applicant that wishes to be registered as an ECF operator must be a body corporate incorporated under the Companies Act 1965.
 The prospective applicant must be able to demonstrate to the SC that it is able to satisfy the relevant criteria mentioned in the Recognised Market Operator (RMO) Guidelines.
 An ECF operator must also comply with the following requirements: